harimohanraj89/site-source/_posts/1000-01-05-leveling-up-your-diablo-3-monk.md

 After socketing every diamond I owned in my gear to increase my resistances, I became the Diablo equivalent of Wolverine.
 I could stand in one spot and relentlessly beat on mobs, while my super-healing powers kept me alive forever.
-This allowed me to play at higher difficulty levels.

 I could now play at higher difficulties.
 My damage output was terrible, but it didn't matter.
 I didn't mind taking a while to kill things, because the greater